This list contains movies that are not based on Lovecraft stories or ideas, but merely make

 Spell (1991)

-- Fred Ward stars as a private eye named Harry Philip Lovecraft who lives in a 1940s Hollywood
+- Fred Ward stars as a private eye named H. Philip Lovecraft in a 1940s Hollywood where everyone

-where everyone uses magic.
-David Warner hires Ward to retrieve his stolen copy of the
+uses magic.
+David Warner hires Ward to retrieve his stolen copy of the Necronomicon so he

 - Cthulhu Mansion